-This isn’t exactly a traditionally quick slow cooker recipe – it takes as long to prepare as a regular meal – but, you can prepare it in the morning, go out all day, and come home to dinner being ready in about a minute.
-Borrowed directly from the Best of Bridge Slow Cooker cookbook, below is my doubled version for a 6-7 litre slow cooker, we enjoyed this with basmati rice – enjoy!
+This isn’t exactly a traditionally quick slow cooker recipe – it takes as long to prepare as a regular meal – but, you can prepare it in the morning, go out all day, and come home to dinner being ready really quickly.
+Borrowed directly from the Best of Bridge Slow Cooker cookbook, below is my doubled version for a 6-7 L slow cooker (the leftovers are awesome!) – enjoy!

 2 eggs, lightly beaten